Chromatic dispersion can cause pulses to overlap, typically resulting in decoding errors at the receiver.

-When an optical signal travels through the core of an optical fibre, the speed at which it travels is inversely proportional to its wavelength.
+When optical signals travel through the core of an optical fibre, the speed at which they travel is inversely proportional to their wavelengths.
 Shorter wavelengths travel faster than longer wavelengths, and so arrive at the detector sooner.

 Each optical pulse in a train of pulses has a finite optical bandwidth, or group of wavelengths and amplitudes all contained within a wavelength envelope, centred on a specific wavelength.
 When such an optical pulse travels along an optical fibre, the pulse broadens as the shorter wavelengths travel faster than the longer wavelengths.
 The longer the distance travelled, the greater the broadening.
 This is defined as chromatic dispersion.